How does providing identification on Airbnb work?

 - About photo matching

-When you’re asked to provide ID, you might need to:
+When you’re asked to provide ID, you'll need to:

 - Add a profile picture if you don’t have one already.

-- Take a selfie.
+- Take a photo of yourself.
 This needs to be a live photo taken during this process.

-If you're asked to take a selfie, your government ID photo and selfie must match, and your ID must appear to be valid.
-If your photos don’t match, you’re under 18, or your ID doesn't appear to be valid, your reservation may be cancelled.
+The photo you take of yourself must match your photo on your government ID, and your ID must appear to be valid.
+If your photos don’t match, you’re under 18, or your ID doesn't appear to be valid, you won't be able to book a reservation on Airbnb.
+Any reservations you've already booked will be canceled.

 Completing this process isn’t an endorsement of any host or guest, a guarantee of someone’s identity, or that interacting with them will be safe.
 Always use your own best judgement, and follow our safety tips for guests and hosts.

-Airbnb may ask you to provide ID for several reasons, including if you plan to book an experience or if a host requires that a guest provides ID before booking their place.
+Airbnb may ask you to provide ID for several reasons, including if you plan to book a reservation or if a host requires that a guest provides ID before booking their place.

 If a host requires you to provide ID, only the guest making the booking will be required to provide ID, and you'll need to complete the process before your booking is confirmed.
 If you need to come back later, go to airbnb.com/verify and pick up where you left off.